(Don't Fear) The Reaper: Accolades

-In 1976 Rolling Stone named "(Don't Fear) The Reaper" the song of the year and, in 2004, the magazine placed the song at number 397 on its list of "The 500 Greatest Songs of All Time"; however, the 2010 version of the list moved it down to number 405.
-In 1997 Mojo listed the song as the 80th best single of all time, while Q ranked "(Don't Fear) The Reaper" number 404 in its 2003 countdown of the "1001 Best Songs Ever."
+In 1976 Rolling Stone named "(Don't Fear) The Reaper" the song of the year, and in 2004 the magazine placed the song 397th on its list of "The 500 Greatest Songs of All Time"; the 2010 version of the list moved it down to 405th.
+In 1997 Mojo listed the song as the 80th-best single of all time, while Q ranked it 404th in its 2003 countdown of the "1001 Best Songs Ever."

-When The Guardian released its unranked list of the "1000 Songs Everyone Must Hear" in 2009, the song was included.
+When The Guardian released its unranked list of "1000 Songs Everyone Must Hear" in 2009, the song was included.
 The publication wrote that the song's charm "lies in the disjuncture between its gothic storyline and the sprightly, Byrdsian guitar line that carries it."
-In his book The Heart of Rock and Soul: The 1001 Greatest Singles Ever Made, rock critic Dave Marsh ranked the song at number 997.
+In his book The Heart of Rock and Soul: The 1001 Greatest Singles Ever Made, rock critic Dave Marsh ranked the song 997th.

 Legacy

 "More Cowbell"

 The song was memorialized in the April 2000 Saturday Night Live comedy sketch "More Cowbell".
 The six-minute sketch presents a fictionalized version of the recording of "(Don't Fear) The Reaper" on an episode of VH1's Behind the Music.
 Will Ferrell wrote the sketch and played Gene Frenkle, a cowbell player.
 "Legendary" producer Bruce Dickinson, played by Christopher Walken, asked Frenkle to "really explore the studio space" and up the ante on his cowbell playing.
 The rest of the band is visibly annoyed by Frenkle, but Dickinson tells everyone, "I got a fever, and the only prescription is more cowbell!"
-Buck Dharma said that the sketch was fantastic and he never gets tired of it but also lamented that it made the song lose its 'creepy' vibe for some time.
+Buck Dharma said that the sketch was fantastic and he never gets tired of it but also lamented that it made the song lose its "creepy" vibe for some time.

-A segment of the song was performed by Red Hot Chili Peppers on May 22, 2014, as the conclusion of a drumming contest between the band's drummer Chad Smith and actor Will Ferrell.
-In a repeat of the 2000 SNL sketch, Ferrell again played cowbell for the rendition, which appeared on an episode of The Tonight Show Starring Jimmy Fallon.
+Red Hot Chili Peppers performed a segment of the song on May 22, 2014, as the conclusion of a drumming contest between Ferrell and the band's drummer, Chad Smith.
+As in the SNL sketch, Ferrell played cowbell for the rendition, which appeared on an episode of The Tonight Show Starring Jimmy Fallon.